BenLatham/Agricultural-Simulation/docs/source/cattle.md

 # Cattle

-The cattl element of this model is focussed on modeling dairy cows.
+The cattle element of this model is focussed on modeling dairy cows.